darrenmcewan/Green_Index/README.md

 ## ♻️ Renewable Resources
 ### Folium Leafmap
-View all existing renewable energy locations for the US or filter by state and energy type
+1. View all existing renewable energy locations for the US or filter by state and energy type
+2. Add a heatmap to showcase solar and wind potential energy

 ### State Renewable Energy Charts
 1. State by state data on existing power produced from renewable energy vs state potential energy from solar and wind